talkohavy/lowcharts/README.md

 ### `npm run dev`

-Runs the demo app in the development mode.\
+Runs the `demo` app in development mode.\
 App is programmed to open a browser automatically on [http://localhost:3000](http://localhost:3000).
-Uses vite's powerful dev-server, with fast HMRs.
-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This demo (currently) contains 3 pages:
+- A BarChart example
+- A LineChart example
+- A Dashboard example

+You can play around with the possible options and get a feeling of how fast it is to get familiar with the components' abilities.

 ### `npm run build`